WUSTL-Biol4220/home/labs/lab_11.md

 [michael.landis@compute1-client-1 michael.landis]$ ls
 Active  Archive  README.txt
 ```

-where the `Active` directory is backed up with daily snapshots, where `Archive` data is read-only, used rarely, but regularly backed up to tape.
+If you are part of a research team here at WUSTL, you might also have membership to groups such as `storage-account.name` and `compute-account.name`, where `account.name` is the head of the research team.
+In that case, you would also have access to `/storage1/fs1/account.name`, which is a shared directory for your research group.
+This directory is backed up with daily snapshots, where `Archive` data is read-only, used rarely, but regularly backed up to tape.

 ## Scheduling jobs with LSF